 Each learning experience you design contributes to the building of a learning platform.
 This platform supports students in taking on greater learning challenges.
 Their learning experiences should lead them to the creation of unique expressions of their expanding fields of understanding.

 We treasure what we create.
 Our creations help to define us.
-Experiences at the lower levels of Bloom’s Taxonomy prepare a student to reach the top level and become a creator.
 The entire set of learning experiences you create are the platform from which students can develop and express their unique perspectives.
-This is also a reward for efforts in learning and will encourage them to continue learning forever.
+Their creations are a reward for their efforts in learning and will encourage them to continue learning forever.

 “The total 2018-2019 cost of attending Harvard College without financial aid is $46,340 for tuition and $67,580 for tuition, room, board, and fees combined”.